Docy Child

 • If your organization makes any commitments regarding the level of data encryption in place and keeping your customer’s data confidential, then the confidentiality TSC is a good one to add

-• If your organization makes any commitments regarding data or financial processing, the processing integrity will likely need to be added to your scope
+• If your organization makes any commitments regarding data or financial processing, processing integrity need to be added to your scope

 • If your organization creates, collects, transmits, uses, or stores personal information, you should consider adding criteria from the Privacy criteria